+The Florida flood insurance market can be tricky to navigate.
+The entire state of Florida is in a flood zone.
 Do you know if your Florida homeowners insurance includes flood coverage?
 Most homeowners insurance policies exclude flood coverage.
-Did you know the entire state of Florida is in a flood zone?
-Check your flood zone with the Florida flood risk meter on the right of the page.
+Check your flood zone with Flood Factor.

 Most homeowners in a moderate-to-low risk area are eligible for coverage at preferred rates.
 Preferred Risk Policy rates are the lowest premiums available through the National Flood Insurance Program.
 Rates include building and contents coverage for one low price.
 In fact, building and contents rates start at just $129 per year.
 Current preferred flood insurance rates for Florida are listed on the right of the page.